- Yes, you’re able to have an open container on both the Strip and Fremont Street although rules differ between the two.

 Since the Strip is not actually located in the city of Las Vegas it falls under the jurisdiction of Clark County.

 Clark County’s open container laws, which are applied along the Las Vegas Strip, chapter 12.35 of Clark County’s Cod of Ordinances, are pretty straightforward:

 - You can consume any drink you want in the open as long as it is not in a glass container.

 - Note that even non-alcoholic beverages cannot be consumed if in a glass container.
 Transfer that Frappuccino to a plastic cup ladies.

-- If you want to legally bring a cocktail purchased at a casino bar on the road, most establishments provide a plastic cup that you can transfer it into.
+- If you want to legally bring a cocktail purchased at a casino bar outside, most establishments provide a plastic cup that you can transfer it into.

-- You also cannot drink in parking lots, on the premises, or within 1,000 ft. of the liquor store the sealed beverage was purchased at.
+- You also cannot drink in parking lots, on the premises, or within 1,000 ft. of the liquor store the sealed beverage was purchased.

-Additionally, patrons on the strip are not able to consume if riding public transportation, utilizing rideshare services like Uber/Lyft, or driving a vehicle yourself.
+Additionally, patrons on the strip are not able to consume if riding public transportation, utilizing rideshare services like Uber/Lyft, or while driving a vehicle (obviously).